-- Due to the health risks associated with COVID-19, the Department of State has issued a Level 4 Travel Advisory: Do Not Travel.
+- The Department of State has issued a Level 2 Travel Advisory: Exercise Increased Caution.

 - The Kazakhstani Ministry of Health has confirmed 1,405,753 cases of COVID-19 in the country as of January 27, 2023.
 There are an additional 90,698 cases of pneumonia that are suspected to be COVID-19, though these have not been clinically confirmed.

 - U.S. citizens are urged to enroll in the Smart Traveler Enrollment Program (STEP) to receive alerts from the Embassy and Consulate.
 Ensure you have added a trip to Kazakhstan on your profile and your contact information is up to date to receive pertinent updates.

 - Are PCR and/or antigen tests available for U.S. citizens in Kazakhstan?
 Yes

 - If so, are test results reliably available within one calendar day?
 Yes

 - Click here to access a list of local medical providers who can advise on COVID-19 testing options.
-In addition, information on testing locations in Nur-Sultan is available in Kazakh or Russian by dialing local number 109.
+In addition, information on testing locations in Astana is available in Kazakh or Russian by dialing local number 109.
 Information for locations throughout the country is available in Kazakh or Russian by dialing 169.

 - For information on limited humanitarian exemptions, please review the following page: https://travel.state.gov/content/travel/en/traveladvisories/ea/covid-testing-required-us-entry.html